Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Related Work

 \subsubsection{Causal Models of Distribution Shifts}

 Dealing with distribution shifts is a well-known problem in machine learning~\cite{quionero-candelaDatasetShiftMachine2009, kohWILDSBenchmarkIntheWild2021}.
 Substantial research has focused on better handling (e.g.~\cite{courtyOptimalTransportDomain2017}) and understanding these shifts.
 One approach involves characterizing distribution shifts through the lens of causal relationships specified via conditional distributions~\cite{budhathokiWhyDidDistribution2021}.
 Within this framework, the Kullback-Leibler Divergence (KLD) can be used to quantify the magnitude of the shift, and Shapley values help to attribute this divergence back to input variables.
-In contrast, our work uses the Wasserstein distance as a more \textit{direct} distribution shift model from which those can be more directly characterized, as demonstrated in \cref{sec:external-evaluation}.
+Another recent work by Babbar {\em et al.}~\cite{babbarWhatDifferentThese2025} focuses on better understanding what makes two datasets different by proposing a framework for explaining distribution shifts.
+For this purpose, they use `Rashomon Importance Distributions'~\cite{donnellyRashomonImportanceDistribution2023}, which are created by sampling importance scores from a set of well-performing (ML) surrogate models.
+In contrast, our work uses the Wasserstein distance as a more \textit{direct} distribution shift model from which a shift can be more directly characterized in comparison to, e.g., linear models like logistic regression classifiers, as demonstrated in \cref{sec:external-evaluation}.